gohar-wahidy/TubeStalk/README.md

 TubeStalk leverages advanced face detection models to determine when you are looking at the screen.
 The extension uses a combination of face landmark detection and recognition to ensure accurate and reliable performance.

+### Technologies Used

+- **face-api.js**: A JavaScript library for face detection and recognition, providing the core functionality for detecting when a user is looking at the screen.
+- **JavaScript**: The primary programming language used for developing the extension.
+- **HTML/CSS**: Used for creating the user interface of the extension.

 ## Installation

 1. Clone the repository: